Skip to main content

 You can also use this same method to:

-Remove links - include an empty flex item (no Extend generator) and drag your linked issues to the empty flex item - the original link will be removed without adding a new link
+• Remove links - include an empty flex item (no Extend generator) and drag your linked work items to the empty flex item - the original link will be removed without adding a new link

 Use Structure to identify: